folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 2. [Request an API key](https://developer.ebsco.com/knowledge-services/holdingsiq/reference).
 3. Go to FOLIO > Settings > eHoldings to enter API credentials and EBSCO customerID.

+## The eHoldings app drop-down menu

+1. Click on the **eHoldings app icon**.
+2. A menu appears with the following options:

+    * **eHoldings app Search.** This option will return you to the eHoldings app landing page.
+    * **Keyboard shortcuts.** This option will access the Keyboard shortcuts list.
+    * **Submit a KB Content Inquiry.** This option will open the EBSCO Knowledge Base Inquiry Form.
+    * **EBSCO System status.** This option will open the EBSCO system status site.

 ## Searching for providers, packages, and titles